myselfswastikmishra/TechTribe-final/README.md

 ### Homepage (`src/components/HomePageContent.tsx`)
 This file controls everything on the homepage.
 -   **Image Gallery:** Find the `galleryImages` array to change image URLs (`src`) and alternate text (`alt`).
--   **Services:** Find the `services` array to edit the title and description of the services highlighted on the homepage.
+-   **Services:** Find the `services` array to edit the icon, title, and description of the services highlighted on the homepage.
 -   **Featured Projects:** Edit the `featuredProjects` array to change which projects are shown on the homepage.
 -   **Testimonials:** Modify the `testimonials` array to update client quotes.
 -   **Stats:** Change the numbers and labels in the `stats` array to update the "Impact in Numbers" section.